Myseo62/JobHunterPro/replit.md

-# Naukri.com Clone - Job Portal Application
+# Career-Bazaar - Job Portal Application

 ## Overview

-This is a full-stack job portal application built with React, Node.js/Express, and PostgreSQL.
+Career-Bazaar is a full-stack job portal application built with React, Node.js/Express, and PostgreSQL.
 The application provides a platform for job seekers to search and apply for jobs, and for companies to post job listings.
 It features user authentication, job search functionality, company profiles, and application management.

 ## User Preferences